 This may be obvious, but you don’t need to abandon Youtube altogether.
 You could simply post / re-post your Youtube videos onto the Steem Blockchain via Steempeak.com.
 If you have a lot of Steem Power then this will still be a way to make use of your Steem investment by drawing attention to your videos on Youtube.

 Don’t forget: dSound (Soundcloud music/sound-streaming on the Steem Blockchain)

-Got any others I may have missed out?
-Leave a comment!
+Got any other platforms I may have missed out, or any corrections?

 Got any comments or views about any of these ongoing projects?

 Leave a comment and you might get a tip!